fyodorio/fyodorio-is-gridsome/content/posts/about-the-shed-dweller.md

 My name is Fyodor.

 I call myself _a software craftsman_.
 And this site is my _[digital shed](https://fyodor.io/turning-my-abandoned-blog-into-a-digital-shed/)_ (aka _digital garden_, but I'm not into plants).
-I aspire to be a full-stack developer but mostly do front-end work these days.
-My main area of interest is developer tools, and currently I help to build one of the greatest DevSecOps ecosystems around with other awesome folks at [42Crunch](https://42crunch.com/).
+I love coding but often engage in various adjacent software-development-related activities, including management and systems architecture.
+My main areas of interest are developer tools, security, code parsing and compilation, and (obviously and unavoidably) AI.
+Currently I'm mostly seen building one of the greatest DevSecOps ecosystems around, while tinkering with some other side projects on the background, like [the Metaframeworks Weekly newsletter](https://metaframe.works).

 <details>